KennethTM/watershed_diversity/README.md

 ## Project acronym: watershed_diversity

-Repository containing code for analysis and figures the a paper published in Freshwater Biology on fish species richness and assemblage in Danish lakes and drainage basins.
+Repository containing code for analysis and figures for the paper published in Freshwater Biology on fish species richness and assemblage in Danish lakes and drainage basins.

 **Title:** Environmental predictors of lake fish diversity across gradients in lake age and spatial scale